cupcakes with smashed blueberries

 Whatever you call these, and I decided in the end to rechristen them ‘cupcakes’, they are damn nice.
 Bake with or without paper cases; in latter case butter the tin thoroughly.

-cupcakes with smashed blueberriesServings: 12Time: about an hour
+cupcakes with smashed blueberriesServings: 12Time: 1 hour

 - 113g (½ cup) softened butter